DataONEorg/sonormal/README.md

 Included is a command line tool `jld` for retrieving and extracting JSON-LD from a web page or other resource and performing various operations on JSON-LD.

+This library and tool is focussed on supporting Schema.org harvesting for the DataONE infrastructure.

 ## Operation

 Usage: jld [OPTIONS] COMMAND [ARGS]...